eventkoi/eventkoi-lite/readme.txt

 == Frequently Asked Questions ==

-= My calendar or event page shows "Page not found."
-Go to Settings > Permalinks and click Save Changes to refresh rewrite rules.

 = Does it work with block themes and classic themes?
 Yes.
 EventKoi Lite works with both block and classic themes.
 You can use our blocks or shortcodes to build your events calendar.

+= Can I display a responsive events calendar on mobile? = Yes.
+The EventKoi events calendar is fully responsive and mobile-friendly, and includes accessible keyboard navigation and ARIA labels.

+= Does EventKoi Lite include recurring events? = Recurring events are available in EventKoi Pro.
+Pro supports daily, weekly, monthly, and yearly recurring events with advanced rules.

+= Does EventKoi Lite support virtual events and timezones? = Yes.
+You can create virtual events, and the events calendar automatically detects your visitor's timezone so they always see events in their local time.

+= Does EventKoi Lite support event registration? = Yes.
+EventKoi Lite includes an RSVP and event registration system.
+Set capacity, collect attendee sign-ups, send confirmation emails with QR codes, and manage check-ins from your WordPress admin.

+= Does EventKoi Lite include ticketing and paid events? = Paid event ticketing is coming soon in 2026.
+In the meantime, EventKoi Lite handles free event registration and RSVP management.

+= My calendar or event page shows "Page not found."
+Go to Settings > Permalinks and click Save Changes to refresh rewrite rules.

 = Can I customize the event template?
 Yes.
 If you're using a block theme, you can go to Appearance > Editor > Templates and customise the Event template.
 If you're using a classic theme, you can edit the template files.

-= Does EventKoi Lite include recurring events?
-Recurring events is available in EventKoi Pro.

-= Does EventKoi Lite include ticketing?
-Coming in 2026!

-= Does EventKoi Lite support virtual events and timezones? = Yes.
-You can create virtual events, and the events calendar can auto-detect visitor timezone so visitors see events in their own timezone.
+= Does EventKoi Lite help my events appear in Google Search? = Yes.
+EventKoi Lite automatically adds JSON-LD structured data markup to every event page.
+This helps Google understand your events and can display them as rich results in search.
+No setup required.

 == External services ==